dmitrii-ageev/sre-assignment/README.md

 Okay, I was going to explain how you should download and install all the required software...However, instead of this, I created a Docker image that has all the required software inside (saved me a lot of typing, and probably it'll save you some time as well).

-**Here is what you need to do:** run this command (hope you have Docker installed):
+**Here is what you need to do:**

+Run this command (hope you have Docker installed):

 `docker run -it --rm -h sre-assignment dmitriiageev/sre-assignment`